Skip to main content

 Frequently Asked Questions

-A prosthodontist's second opinion goes far deeper than a general dentist's review.
+A specialty-trained prosthodontist's evaluation goes deeper than a routine review.
 We conduct a comprehensive clinical examination, detailed radiographic analysis (including CBCT scans), bite mechanics assessment, and examination of existing restorations under magnification.
-We analyze why the work failed or is failing, not just what is wrong.
-We then present transparent findings and discuss options, whether that is repair, replacement, or sometimes, a recommendation that your current work is actually acceptable and does not need intervention.
+We analyze what may have caused problems and outline what can be evaluated and often saved.
+We then present transparent findings and discuss options, whether that is repair, replacement, or sometimes, a recommendation that your current work is actually sound and does not need intervention.

 Will you criticize the dentist who did my original work?